-- a.
-Arrive to work fit for duty, and remain fit for duty throughout their shift. - b.
-Perform work safely in accordance with company-established safe work practices. - c.
-Avoid the consumption, possession, sale, or distribution of marijuana, other drugs, or alcohol on company property, and during working hours even if off company property. - d.
-When off duty, refuse a request to come into work if unfit for duty. - e.
-Report limitations and required modifications as a result of medically approved marijuana use. - f.
-Report unfit co-workers to leadership. - g.
-Seek advice or appropriate treatment, where required. - h.
-Communicate dependency or emerging dependency. - i.
-Follow the after-care program, where established. - j.
-Abide by all governing legislation pertaining to the possession and use of marijuana.
+- Arrive to work fit for duty and remain fit for duty throughout their shift. - Perform work safely in accordance with company-established safe work practices. - Avoid the consumption, possession, sale, or distribution of marijuana, other drugs, or alcohol on company property, and during working hours even if off company property. - When off duty, refuse a request to come into work if unfit for duty. - Report limitations and required modifications because of medically approved marijuana use. - Report unfit co-workers to leadership. - Seek advice or appropriate treatment, where required. - Communicate dependency or emerging dependency. - Follow the after-care program, where established. - Abide by all governing legislation pertaining to the possession and use of marijuana.